saifalfalah/react-handbook/content/javascript-promises/index.md

 ---
-title: Understanding JavaScript Promises
+title: JavaScript Promises
-date: 2018-02-09T10:07:09+02:00
-updated: 2018-07-20T10:07:09+02:00
-description: "Promises are one way to deal with asynchronous code in JavaScript, without writing too many callbacks in your code."
+description: 'Promises are one way to deal with asynchronous code in JavaScript, without writing too many callbacks in your code.'
-booktitle: "Promises"
-tags: js
-tags_weight: 20
 ---

-## Introduction to promises

 A promise is commonly defined as **a proxy for a value that will eventually become available**.